cjmartin/launchcalendar.org/_posts/2025-05-16-falcon-9-starlink-group-15-5.md

 videos: []
 images: []
 ---
-SpaceX plans another Falcon 9 launch (Starlink Group 15-5) from California on May 16, 2025 at 6:00 AM PDT (13:00 UTC), carrying a batch of Starlink v2 Mini satellites to low-Earth orbit.
-Booster landing is planned on the 'Of Course I Still Love You' droneship.
-This is slated to be the 59th Falcon 9 flight of the year, continuing the trend of high launch cadence for the Starlink program.
+SpaceX plans to launch Starlink Group 15-5 from Vandenberg Space Force Base on May 16, 2025 at 13:00 UTC (6:00 AM PDT) using a Falcon 9 booster.
+This mission will carry a batch of Starlink v2 Mini satellites to low-Earth orbit and aims for booster recovery on the 'Of Course I Still Love You' droneship.
+The mission contributes to SpaceX's continued rapid Starlink launch cadence in May.